pabfernandes/pabfernandes/README.md

 ### Hi there 👋

+Name is Paulo Fernandes, currently working at a financial institution in Brazil, but not programming.

+I've always been fascinated by statistics, and now I'm learning python and R so I can use some, as hobby or work.

+Still trying to figure out some aspects of OOP, every other thing I've programmed in my life was procedural.
+Really liking it so far.

+Hope I could collaborate soon in some projects!

 <!--
 **pabfernandes/pabfernandes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.